 The first thing you notice is that distinct chrome outlay just above the front grille.
-You would be excused for thinking it’s a saloon, and not a 200 inch long individuals carrier!
-It is beautiful, and no less practical right from the start, with automatic xenon headlamps, power sliding doors – not the power slides like other Nissan cars mind you, roof rails, 18 inch alloy tyres and even a moon roof, which is part of an optional package.
+You would be excused for thinking it’s a saloon, and not a 200 inch long people carrier!
+It is beautiful, and no less practical right from the start, with automatic xenon headlamps, power sliding doors – not the power slides like other Nissan cars mind you, roof rails, 18 inch alloy wheels and even a moon roof, which is part of an optional package.

 Overview – 2011 Nissan Quest LE